Ruby-throated Hummingbirds: How to Attract Them

 2. a habitat filled with native perennials, trees, shrubs, and vines that provide nectar attractive to hummingbirds from spring thru fall!

-A number of native plant sales and reputable nurseries are gearing up for 2024.
+We are so fortunate to have a number of native plant sales and reputable nurseries in this region.
 Be sure to support them.
-Here is my post: Some Sources of Native Plants: 2023.
+Here is my post: Some Sources of Native Plants: 2024.

 All About Ruby-Throated Hummingbirds